 Summary – 100 Tips to Improve your Training Contract Application

-As you will have gathered reading this, many of the tips you will be able to implement; but not all of them.
+As you will have gathered reading this, you’ll be able to implement many of the tips listed here, but not all of them.
 This guide is designed to help you make the most of your training contract application.
 If you can implement 60, 70 or 80 of these points, I can guarantee your application will be stronger.

 Having read hundreds, if not thousands of applications, I know that most candidates don’t progress past the application stage because they have made a small, but important, mistake on their application due to a lack of attention to detail.

-by Paul Gascoyne, Graduate Recruitment Manager, Shearman & Sterling (London) LLP
+by Paul Gascoyne, Senior Recruitment Manager, Shearman & Sterling (London) LLP